KDE/documentation-docs-kdenlive-org/tips_and_tricks/tips_and_tricks/timeline_preview_rendering.rst

    :alt: preview-timeline-cache-data
    :width: 350px

 You can easily find out how much storage you are currently using for the timeline preview.
-Use :menuselection:`Menu --> Project --> Project Settings`, then select the tab :guilabel:`Cache Data`.
+Use :menuselection:`Menu --> File --> Project Settings`, then select the tab :guilabel:`Cache Data`.

 Kdenlive displays a pie chart showing the cache data disc space consumption.
 You can purge the cache used for the timeline preview by clicking on the |edit-delete| button next to :guilabel:`Timeline Preview`.